Neurotech-HQ/heyoo/description.md

 >>> messenger = WhatsApp('TOKEN',  phone_number_id='104xxxxxx')
 ```

-Once you have authenticated your app, now you can start using the above mentioned features as shown below;
+Once you have authenticated your app, now you can start using the above mentioned features as shown below:-

 ## Sending Messages